 These were the days when HRH thought Australia should be an autonomous Republic.

-Meanwhile, the winds of change blew many ways.
-The Windsurfer One Design class almost disappeared, but it is now being recaptured in a retro flashback.
+Meanwhile, the winds of change blew in many ways.
+The Windsurfer One Design class almost disappeared, but it is now being brought back to life thanks to a retro flashback.